By-laws of Kopinor

 d) election of members of the Distribution Committee, including the chairperson and vice chairperson

-e) election of a Nominating Committee consisting of three members, pursuant to the Executive Board’s proposals
+e) election of a member of the Nominating Committee, pursuant to the Executive Board’s proposals

 f) election of an auditor when relevant